Trotta skips Bellone’s state of the county

 He said he still expects Bellone to comply with the law and deliver the address at a regular legislative meeting.

 Two other Republican lawmakers — Tom Cilmi, the GOP caucus leader, and Steve Flotteron — also missed Bellone’s speech at Newfield High School, but for personal reasons: Both were celebrating anniversaries with their wives.
-Cilmi, however, taped a GOP response to Bellone’s message earlier in the day.
+Cilmi had taped a GOP response to Bellone’s message earlier in the day.
 Democratic Legis.
 Monica Martinez was absent because she was hosting her annual women’s conference.

 Comments